amachwe/Scala-Machine-Learning/README.md

 The full 24 million set with ~ 2000 centres will take a long time.
 On a i7 6th Gen, 16GB RAM and 7200RPM HDD it took about 2 hrs.

+Blog post on this with more details: http://fisheyefocus.com/fisheyeview/?p=523